wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-phase2.md

 ### <a id="logon"></a>To log on to a virtual machine by using a Remote Desktop connection

-1. In the Azure portal, in the left pane, click **Virtual Machines**.
+1. In the Azure Management Portal, in the left pane, click **Virtual Machines**.
 2. To connect to a VM, click **Running** in the **Status** column next to its name.
 3. In the command bar on the bottom of the page, click **Connect**.
 4. The portal informs you that the .rdp file is being retrieved.
 Click **OK**.
-5. The browser dialog appears, asking "Do you want to open or save ComputerName.rdp from manage.windowsazure.com?"
+5. The browser dialog appears, asking "Do you want to open or save ComputerName.rdp from manage.windowsazure.cn?"
 Click **Open**.
 6. In the **Remote Desktop Connection** dialog, click **Connect**.
 7. In the **Windows Security** dialog, click **Use another account**.
 8. In **User name**, type the name of the VM and user name of the local administrator account created with the VM (a local machine account).
 Use the following format: *ComputerName*\\*LocalAdministratorAccountName*